iaroslav-ai/iaroslav-ai.github.io/_posts/2015-9-13-Local-minimum-is-not-a-problem-for-Deep-Learning.md

 Above trick guarantees that extra layers necessary do not degrade the value of the objective function.
 This together with results associated with Theorem 1 in the previous section suggests that adding an extra layer would improve the value of the objective function with high probability.

 Lets do some experimental verification.
 I start with an experiment where the network is extended a number of times by the layer consisting of one neuron with the rectified linear activation and one linear neuron as per described trick.
-Every time I add one extra neuron, I perform 100 iterations of random network permutation procedure described in the previous section.
-Results are averaged over 10 instances of dataset used in the previous section and they look as follows:
+Every time I add one extra neuron, I perform 100 iterations of random network permutation procedure described in the previous section; Results are averaged over 10 instances of dataset used in the previous section and they look as follows:

 ![Result of extension by a layer with one rectified linear neuron and one with linear activation.](/images/localminimum/experiments_6.png)